ichthala/battle_time/README.md

 Some attacks have a binary outcome (success or failure).
 In these cases, the outcome is determined by comparing the damage value to 50.
 50 or greater damage leads to a successful attack.

 Next steps: adding a limit to total skill points; turning it into a full battle; adding an option to heal damage.

+It also may be worth considering whether the damage is too greatly dependent on the Luck stat.